Theo Von: Television career

-Stand-up
+Stand-up comedy

 Von began performing stand-up comedy in Louisiana.
 At age 23, after his tenure on MTV, he decided to move to Los Angeles and professionally pursue a career in comedy.
 According to Von, he had difficulty as an entertainer in Hollywood, as talent agents viewed him as a former reality TV star and were thus skeptical about giving him work as a comedian.
 He has since related that it has taken years to shake this image and establish himself as a comedian.

-Von achieved one of his first major comedic accomplishments a few years later, in 2006, when he won the title of Fan Favorite on the online competition aligned with the fourth season of Last Comic Standing.
-Around this time, Von began touring his set nationally.
-He also took part in five international tours for the USO (which included performing at Guantanamo Bay).

-In 2009, Von popularized "prank texting" (sending a text message to random phone numbers to incite conversations), and began his "prank texting" blog, which was picked up as a column by CollegeHumor a year later.

-On June 1, 2012, Von was the featured comedian in an episode of Comedy Central's The Half Hour, now known as Comedy Central Stand-Up Presents.
-He also promoted his comedy on The Arsenio Hall Show, Hello Ross, Chelsea Lately, Watch What Happens Live, @midnight, and This Is Not Happening, among other television shows.
-In 2016, Netflix released Von's debut hour-long comedy special No Offense.
-The show was taped at the Civic Theatre in New Orleans, Louisiana.
-In the summer of 2019, Von embarked on a three-month national tour called The Dark Arts Tour.
+Von released his first Netflix stand-up special, No Offense, in 2016.
+His second Netflix special, Regular People, was released in 2021.
+In addition to his recorded specials, Von has conducted multiple national stand-up tours, including the Dark Arts Tour (2019) and Return of the Rat Tour (2021–present).